Phospholine Iodide eye drops

-Phospholine Iodide eye drops is used for:
+Phospholine Iodide eye drops are used for:

 Treating certain types of glaucoma.
 It is also used for diagnosing and treating certain types of crossed eyes.
 It may also be used for certain conditions as determined by your doctor.

-Phospholine Iodide eye drops is a cholinesterase inhibitor.
+Phospholine Iodide eye drops are a cholinesterase inhibitor.
 It works by increasing the effects of a certain chemical found naturally in the eyes, which lowers the pressure in the eyes and causes the pupil to become smaller.